vuejs-translations/docs-cs/src/guide/typescript/overview.md

 ### Configuring `tsconfig.json` {#configuring-tsconfig-json}

 Projects scaffolded via `create-vue` include pre-configured `tsconfig.json`.
 The base config is abstracted in the [`@vue/tsconfig`](https://github.com/vuejs/tsconfig) package.
-Inside the project, we use [Project References](https://www.typescriptlang.org/docs/handbook/project-references.html) to ensure correct types for code running in different environments (e.g. app code and test code should have different global variables).
+Inside the project, we use [Project References](https://www.typescriptlang.org/docs/handbook/project-references.html) to ensure correct types for code running in different environments (např. app code and test code should have different global variables).

 When configuring `tsconfig.json` manually, some notable options include: